projectcalico/calico/maintenance/monitor-component-metrics.md

 ## How to

 This tutorial will go through the necessary steps to implement basic monitoring of {{site.prodname}} with Prometheus.
-1. This section will teach you how to configure {{site.prodname}} to export its own metrics.
+1. This section will describe how to configure {{site.prodname}} to export its own metrics.
-2. In this section you will learn to isolate the resources and create necessary permissions for future steps.
+2. In this section you will isolate the resources and create necessary permissions for future steps.
 3. In this section you will configure Prometheus and create its instance in the cluster.
 4. You will be able to visit Prometheus dashboard and create a simple graph.